orenshk/neural-networks-and-deep-learning/README.md

 # Code samples for "Neural Networks and Deep Learning"

-This repository contains code samples for my (forthcoming) book on "Neural Networks and Deep Learning".
+This repository contains code samples for the [book](http://neuralnetworksanddeeplearning.com/chap1.html) "Neural Networks and Deep Learning" by [Michael Nielsen](http://michaelnielsen.org/)

-As the code is written to accompany the book, I don't intend to add new features.
-However, bug reports are welcome, and you should feel free to fork and modify the code.

 ## License